easypanel-io/website/docs/04-templates/zipline/index.md

 ## Instructions

-After installing Zipline for the first time, you may login to the dashboard with the username "administrator" and the password "password".
+After installing Zipline for the first time, you may login to the dashboard with the username &quot;administrator&quot; and the password &quot;password&quot;.

 ## Links